nikku/kartoffeldruck/README.md

 * Generate table of contents
 * Custom urls (slugify, ...)

-We intentionally _do not_ provide any image or css processing pipelines.
-Use [other](https://github.com/gruntjs/grunt-contrib-less) [tools](https://github.com/dlmanning/gulp-sass) for the job.
+We intentionally _do not_ provide any css processing pipelines or asset copy utilities.
+Use [other](https://github.com/gruntjs/grunt-contrib-less) [tools](https://github.com/dlmanning/gulp-sass) [that](https://github.com/gruntjs/grunt-contrib-copy) do the job.

 ## Resources